 Hunting these Duikers is usually done in the early morning, late afternoon, or by spotlight at night.

-The Grey Duiker forms part of the Tiny 10, and hunting one is a must for any hunter wishing to complete his/her selection of the small antelope species.
+The Grey Duiker forms part of the Tiny 10, and hunting one is a must for any hunter wishing to complete their selection of the small antelope species.

 The duiker is mostly a browser and most active during the late afternoon and early evening.